sdave0/PulseMetrics/README.md

 ![Anomaly Detection and Heuristics](docs/images/pulse-ui-02.png)

 ### Statistical Drift Detection
-5-run rolling baselines filter temporary noise (runner variance, network issues) while flagging true performance drift.
-Detects both failures *and* slow-success regressions that traditional alerts miss.
+5-run rolling baselines filter temporary noise and surface both failures and slow-success regressions that traditional alerts miss.

 ### Context-Aware AI Root Cause Analysis
-When anomalies occur, AI correlates failure logs with commit diffs to pinpoint which file changes likely caused the regression—no manual log diving required.
+AI correlates failure logs with commit diffs to narrow down which file changes are most likely associated with the regression, reducing investigation time from hours to minutes.
 <p align="center">
   <img src="docs/images/pulse-ui-ai.gif" alt="AI Analysis Demo" width="300">
 </p>

 ### Zero-Config Dynamic Ingestion
+GitHub Actions webhooks are ingested without predefined schemas.
-Automatically discovers repositories and job steps from GitHub Actions webhooks.
-Schema changes, job renames, and missing fields don't break historical analysis - new workflows are self-provisioning on first run.
+Job renames, new steps, and missing fields do not invalidate historical data; new workflows are incorporated automatically on first execution.

 ### Cross-Repository Visibility
 Provides a unified view across repositories, enabling teams to analyze CI performance trends at the organization level rather than per-project silos.

-### Cost Attribution (Supplementary)
+### Resource & Cost Efficiency
 Estimates CI/CD compute costs per workflow to help teams identify expensive pipelines and correlate performance regressions with cost spikes.

 ## Design Decisions & Constraints

 **Architecture Choices**
-* Synchronous Webhook Processing: Prioritized operational simplicity over high throughput.
-While this creates a ceiling of ~10 req/sec, it eliminated the need for a message queue (Redis/RabbitMQ) for this MVP
+* Synchronous Webhook Processing: Operational simplicity was prioritized over peak throughput.
+This caps sustained ingestion at ~10 req/sec but avoids introducing a queueing layer in the MVP.
-* On-Demand AI: Controls cost and avoids unnecessary LLM calls.
-Analysis triggered by user intent, not every commit.
+* On-Demand AI: AI-assisted analysis is triggered explicitly by user intent rather than on every run, controlling cost and avoiding unnecessary LLM calls.
-* Rolling Baseline Detection: Adapts to changing codebases; historical flags may shift
+* Rolling Baseline Detection: Baselines adapt as code and infrastructure evolve, accepting that historical flags may shift instead of enforcing static thresholds.

 **Known Limitations**
 * Push-event ingestion only: misses manual or scheduled runs
 * Single-instance deployment: database connection pool can saturate under bursts
-* No webhook retry logic: downtime can create data gaps
+* No webhook retry mechanism; ingestion downtime can result in permanent data gaps

 **Explicitly Out of Scope**
 * Pulse monitors pipelines but does not orchestrate them (no job retries, pipeline triggering, or cross-workflow dependency tracking)